dragonwasrobot/dragonwasrobot.github.io/_posts/2015-05-18-a-primer-on-the-coq-proof-assistant.md

 #### prerequisites: An installation of the Coq Proof Assistant.

-*"Beware of bugs in the above code; I have only proved it correct, not tried it."*<br/>
+*“Beware of bugs in the above code; I have only proved it correct, not tried it.”*<br/>
 -- Donald Knuth

 ### Introduction